-As a result of our significant R&D expenditures and the lack of any significant product sales revenue, we have generated operating losses since inception and we expect to incur losses from operations for the foreseeable future.
-We expect to incur continued R&D costs and expenses, including expenses for product development and conducting clinical trials.
-We expect that SG&A costs and expenses will increase in future years as we expand our regulatory compliance and administrative staff and continue to add sales and marketing personnel and infrastructure.
+As a result of our significant R&D costs and the lack of any significant product sales revenue, we have generated operating losses since inception and we expect to continue to incur losses from operations for the foreseeable future.
+Sales of the AMID HFD have been slower than anticipated since our commercial launch during the second quarter of 2012.